coopbri/halo/docs/docs/guides/developer-guide/updating/index.md

 }
 ```

-Then run `npm install` or `yarn install` depending on which package manager you prefer.
+Then run `bun install` or `bun install` depending on which package manager you prefer.

 ## Admin UI changes